ranaivo-it/me/posts/pandas-best-practice/index.md

 {{< admonition type=info title="What is this article about?" open=true >}}

 This article provides a collection of the daily best practices and use cases of the Pandas library.
 It is meant to be a rolling release note by which I will mark down all of the better practice I came across along my journey towards data science.
-Accordingly, the list is going to be (very) long overnight thus feel free to use the table of content to jump over to the topic you may interest.
+Accordingly, the list is going to be (very) long thus feel free to use the table of content to jump over to the topic you may interest.

 {{< /admonition >}}